Localic Metric spaces and the localic Gelfand duality: Notations and Preliminaries

 \block{ Once we replace the idea of ``having points" by ``being positive and locally positive" to state that a locale is inhabited one can obtain a constructive version of ``the axiom of choice" in the form of:

 \Prop{Let $I$ be a set with decidable equality and let $(X_i)_{i \in I}$ be a family of positive and locally positive locales.
 Then $\prod_{i \in I} X_i $ is positive and locally positive. }

 Note that the hypothesis that $I$ is decidable cannot be removed, and in fact cannot be weakened at least if we want to keep a first order property.
 See \cite[Chapter 3, 2.3.8]{mythesis} for more details.

-\Dem{Open surjections are stable by composition and pull-back (\cite[C3.1.11]{sketches}), hence if $X_1, \dots X_n$ are locally positive locales, then $\prod_{i=1}^n X_i$ also is.
-In general, a base of open sublocales of $\prod_{i \in I} X_i $ is given by the finite intersections of open sublocales of the form $\pi_i^*(U)$ for $U$ as open of $X_i$.
-If $I$ is decidable, each of these open sublocales can be rewritten as an intersection $\pi_{i_1}^*(U_1) \wedge \dots \wedge pi_{i_k}^*(U_k)$ with the $i_j$ pairwise distinct.
-Moreover, as each $X_i$ is locally positive such an open sublocale can be written as a union of sublocales of the same form but with the $U_i$ positive.
-As locales these open sublocales can be identified with $\prod_{i=1}^n U_i$ which is positive if each $U_i$ is positive, hence one has given a basis of positive open sublocales of the product $\prod_{i \in I} X_i $.
-This concludes the proof. }
+We are gratefull to Graham Manuell for pointing out a mistake in the original proof of this proposition.